 I want to ask about the cover art too, which is clearly based on "Perpetrator Emasculation."
 It's done by Eliran Kantor, who's also done covers for Testament and Sigh—did you approach him directly?

-Yes, Eliran is one of my favourite artists and I really wanted him to do the artwork, so I was really happy he had time.
+Yes, Eliran is one of my favorite artists and I really wanted him to do the artwork, so I was really happy he had time.
 He asked for the pre-production and the lyrics for everything, and he came up with the concept because that particular song was the one that inspired him to do the concept of the rapist being fed his own genitals.
 I felt like the whole theme of the album is fighting against an oppressive force, I felt like this is probably something that stands out the most at the moment for me personally.
 I thought it was the perfect concept art for the album, and I'm really happy with how it turned out, you can almost feel it when you look at it.

 So aside from the feminist themes, what else are you talking about on Animus?